exercism/go/exercises/concept/cars-assemble/.docs/hints.md

 - Use the `CalculateProductionRatePerHour` function.
 - Remember to cast the result to an `int`.

+## 4. Calculate the artificially-limited production rate

+- Use the `CalculateProductionRatePerHour` function.
+- Use an initializer statement for the if condition.

 [basic types]: https://tour.golang.org/basics/11
 [type converstions]: https://tour.golang.org/basics/13